IBM/ibm-licensing-operator/docs/configuration.md

 ```

 Then examine the status part of the output.
 It should include host, path, tls (if configured), and other networking information.

-3\.
-At this point **License Service** should be running in your cluster.
-For more information about how to use License Service to retrieve license usage data, see [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).

 ## Using custom certificates